 It was a fuse located under the battery.

 I have a Husky riding lawn mower.
 I have put a new solenoid, a key switch, and a new battery in it and it still won't start.
 Is there anything else I could check?
-I am thinking of replacing the clutch safety switch with a new one, will this make a difference?

 we need to know.. did you do the basic checks? enough fuel, controls all set correctly before attempting to start, choke full on before start, sitting firmly in seat so seat safety sw engaged, clutch/brake pedal fully depressed, PTO off, etc., etc. ..?